Arish-Shah/amp-js/README.md

 ### Function `component`

-The `component` can be used to create custom reusable components.
+The `component` function can be used to create custom reusable components.
 It is provided with the default export.

 - Each component has a first argument `name`, which helps amp-js locate its usage.
 - The second parameter is a configuration object that contains an optional dynamic data object, methods to mutate them, props passed to the component, and the template itself. amp-js automatically binds `this` to the data, so they can be effectively changed causing a rerender.